natalka1122/Eve-NG-in-Google-Cloud/README.md

 * Restart
 `root@eve-ng:/boot# shutdown -r now`

+> System > System Status page will now show UKSM as green.

 * SSH back into the instance

 * Create a new non-root user, ssh to eve-ng